 AllSides displays the top stories from all parts of the political spectrum to give you a more balanced perspective on current events.
 Every news source is accompanied by a media bias rating determined using multiple methods including user feedback.

-iSideWith is a quiz that shows how your opinions on various issues line up with the 2020 presidential candidates and other prominent federal politicians.
-Once you complete the quiz, you can also view data on how other users fall on the issues.
+iSideWith is a quiz that shows how your opinions on various issues line up with prominent politicians.
+You can also view data on how other users relate to the issues.

 WeVote is an online voting guide that allows you to follow issues, organizations, and people you are interested in, as well as showing who endorsed each choice on your ballot.